Scorch it! Smoky Baba Ganoush Eggplant Spread

 Baba Ganoush, Baba Ghannouj or Baba Ghannoug is an Arab dish traditionally made with eggplant that has been charred on an open fire, charcoal or the stove top flame.
 You cannot make a decent Baba Ganoush without these smoky and charred flavor notes.
 Using the “scorch method”, purposely or unavoidably burning something in the pressure cooker to add flavor, you can do this in your pressure cooker!

-This method is not recommended for use in electric pressure cookers with non-stick inserts as the scorching could damage their non-stick coating and these cookers need more liquid to bring to pressure -see my recommended modifications in the notes of the recipe, instead.
+This method is not recommended for use in electric pressure cookers because the scorching could damage their non-stick coating and these cookers need more liquid to bring to pressure -see my recommended modifications in the notes of the recipe, instead.

 I have only tested this recipe with a spring-valve, non-venting, pressure cooker.
 If you cook this in your jiggly or weight-modified pressure cooker they may not reach pressure since they require more liquid to reach pressure.